ywang103-amd/omniperf/docs/tutorial/includes/occupancy-limiters-example.rst

 We have again included the ``--save-temps`` flag to get the corresponding assembly.

-Finally, we generate our Omniperf profile as:
+Finally, we generate our ROCm Compute Profiler profile as:

 .. code-block:: shell

-   $ omniperf profile -n occupancy --no-roof -- ./occupancy
+   $ rocprof-compute profile -n occupancy --no-roof -- ./occupancy

 .. _occupancy-experiment-design: